 - Definitions help you establish reusable, SQL-based business logic for more efficient and consistent analysis.

-- Mode’s new Access Controls offer Organization Administrators powerful new user permission options.
+- Mode’s new Access Controls offer organization admins powerful new user permission options.

 - You can now include queries against multiple data sources in one report!
 With your queries from different data sources all in one place, its easier than ever to build a dashboard in Mode.

 - We’ve shortened the trial period for new orgs who have connected their first private data source to 14 days.